 Materials & frame: what you’ll feel

-Casters, gas-lift and weight limits
+Casters, gas-lift & weight limits

 - Green Soul Zodiac Pro: Class 4 gas-lift, 60mm nylon castors, rated ~125 kg — robust for most Indian users.